Judith Collins says husband David Wong-Tung makes his own social media choices

-National leader Judith Collins is speaking to media this morning following criticism of her husband's use of social media to attack the Prime Minister.
+National leader Judith Collins is philosophical about her husband receiving racist abuse after controversial social media posts.

-David Wong-Tung has been sharing memes on Facebook from a page called the National Party's Meme Working Group, including one comparing Prime Minister Jacinda Ardern to Marvel character The Incredible Hulk.
+Collins spoke to media after David Wong-Tung, shared memes on Facebook from a page called the National Party's Meme Working Group, including one comparing Prime Minister Jacinda Ardern to Marvel character The Incredible Hulk.

+He faced a barrage of social media criticism and was attacked online himself with racist comments.

+Asked about attacks on her husband online, Collins said: "These things happen".

 "Don't make me angry.
 You won't like me when I'm angry."

-The green school & growing crystals
+The green school and growing crystals

-Collins this morning said the level of anger from other schools over the Government's $11.7m infrastructure spend on the green school, a private school, was clear during her visit to New Plymouth yesterday.
+Collins this morning said the level of anger from other schools over the Government's $11.7m infrastructure spend on New Plymouth's private Green School was clear during her visit to the city yesterday.

-She said if there is no contract with the green school, the funding should be reversed.
+She said if there is no contract with the school, the funding should be reversed.

-Asked about the school's curriculum, she said there is "possibly not a huge amount of support for growing crystals and planting them".
+Asked about the school's curriculum, she said there is "possibly not a huge amount of support for growing crystals and planting them", referring to a "sacred ceremony" run by a school parent that included planting crystals with the school's students.

-She said the government should release the business case, including any analysis from the Treasury, that led to the funding being approved for the green school.
+Collins said the government should release the business case, including any analysis from the Treasury, that led to the funding being approved.

-Collins said the Government was playing catch-up on testing border-facing workers, and ports should also be taken seriously given how contagious Covid-19 is.
+She also said the Government was playing catch-up on testing border-facing workers, and ports should also be taken seriously given how contagious Covid-19 is.

+Collins said she was in the South Island last week and people in Invercargill were "very grumpy" about still being in alert level 2.

+Collins said she didn't have the same information the Government had, so she wasn't saying she wanted the South Island at alert level 1.

 Yesterday Collins said she wouldn't have shared what her husband had online.